Follow TV Tropes

 • Spoiler Cover: There were videotape covers showing the Statue of Liberty on the cover, spoiling the Twist Ending.

-• The Theocracy: Ape society runs pretty heavily on laws created by the ape version of Moses, and is fairly intolerant of acts of heresy.
+• The Theocracy: Ape society runs pretty heavily on laws created by the ape version of Moses, and is intolerant of acts of heresy.
 It's also implied that the ruling caste are deliberately holding back scientific progress to prevent society from changing.

 • Time Dilation: Taylor's crew ages 18 months while 2006 years have passed outside.

-• Tomato Surprise: Earth All Along.
+• Tomato Surprise: Taylor finding the ruined Statue of Liberty and realizing he was in Earth All Along.

 • Well-Intentioned Extremist: Dr. Zaius, to an extent.
 In any case, he obviously already knows what Taylor would discover in the ending.